hmrc/play-frontend-hmrc/README.md

 * `field.error`
 * the correct CSS error classes applied to any invalid nested day, month or year field or  to all fields in the case of a global date error.

+**These methods will throw an `IllegalArgument` exception if passed a pre-populated set of DateInput `items`.
+These methods should only be used to create standard empty items.
+If your use case is more complex, you may need to construct your own `DateInput`.**

 For example, if using the one question per page pattern, the method could be used as follows:

 ```scala